 Quick Answer is no but you can see a lot!
-We have done our best and gathered information from many travel bloggers who have explored and researched Moscow and provided you with many itinerary options so you can find the right things to do on your short trip
+We have done our best and gathered information from many travel bloggers who have explored and researched Moscow and provided you with many itinerary options so you can find the right things to do on your short trip.
+If your interested to learn more about Russia, check out our fun facts about Russia page.

 The capital city of the world's largest country is vast and fascinating, much like the country itself.
 Moscow is the second largest capital in Europe in terms of population, making the city highly diverse and multicultural.
 The old communist capital of the world is also famous for its architecture, history and arts.
 Stopover in Moscow during your multi-city tour and find out what makes this city unique, among others.